firstprateek/hamburger-btn/README.md

  * @property hidden {Boolean}.
 If false then button is hidden.
  * @property open {Boolean}.
 If true then the stripes change into a cross.
  *
  * @fires click - Indicates when the button is clicked.
-The open property is modified when button is clicked.
+The open property is toggled when button is clicked.
  *
  * @cssproperty --hamburger-stripe-color - This variable controls the color of the stripes */